Gezine/Y2JB/README.md

 ### Non-Jailbroken PS5

 1. Download the backup file from the releases page
 2. Follow Sony's official guide to [restore backup data from USB](https://www.playstation.com/en-gb/support/hardware/back-up-ps5-data-USB/)

-**Note: Restoring backup WILL FACTORY RESET YOUR PS5**
+**⚠️ WARNING:** Restoring backup data **WILL FACTORY RESET YOUR PS5**.
+All data on your console will be erased.

 ### Blocking YouTube Updates (appinfo_editor.py)

-**Note:** If you're using the backup file version 1.2.1 or higher from the releases page, you can skip this section.
+**Note:** If you're using backup file version 1.2.1 or higher from the releases page, you can skip this section.

+**⚠️ CRITICAL WARNING:** Database corruption can result in the deletion of **ALL installed FPKGs and savedata** stored on your internal storage.
+Before proceeding with this section, **backup your savedata** using the PS5's built-in backup and restore feature in Settings to prevent data loss.

-This script prevents YouTube from updating if you accidentally connect to the internet, which can cause softlock preventing YouTube from launching (for fix go to next section).
+This script prevents the YouTube app from updating if you accidentally connect to the internet.
+Allowing updates can cause a softlock that prevents YouTube from launching (see next section for fix instructions).

+**Steps:**
 1. After installing the YouTube PKG, retrieve `/system_data/priv/mms/appinfo.db` from your PS5 using FTP
 2. Place `appinfo.db` in the same directory as `appinfo_editor.py`
-3. Run the script.
-This modifies `appinfo.db` to block YouTube updates:
+3. Run the script to modify `appinfo.db` and block YouTube updates:
    ```
    python appinfo_editor.py
    ```
-4. To avoid database corruption when replacing the file:
+4. **Before replacing the file** on your PS5 (to avoid database corruption):
-   - Close the YouTube app
+   - Close the YouTube app completely
    - Navigate to the Settings page
-   - Ensure no packages are being installed or updated
+   - Ensure no packages are currently being installed or updated
 5. Use FTP to replace `/system_data/priv/mms/appinfo.db` with the modified version
-6. If you do not receive any database corruption notification, reboot your PS5
+6. If you don't receive any database corruption notification, reboot your PS5

-### How to escape from youtube softlock
+### How to Escape from YouTube Softlock
 ![youtube_softlock](https://github.com/user-attachments/assets/62012e7f-e004-4e20-8c18-bd7d0bbd72b1)

-This can happen when user (mostly wifi) connects to the internet **before** setting 127.0.0.2 DNS.
+This issue typically occurs when you connect to the internet **before** setting the 127.0.0.2 DNS (most common with WiFi users).

+**Recovery steps:**
-1. Once you get softlock, first connect to the internet normally without custom DNS
+1. Once softlocked, connect to the internet normally without custom DNS
 2. Launch YouTube again and deny the system software update popup
-3. Now it will let you run YouTube
+3. The YouTube app should now launch successfully
 4. Run the jailbreak and load HEN
-5. Now set 127.0.0.2 DNS again and uninstall YouTube
+5. Set the DNS to 127.0.0.2 again, then uninstall YouTube
-6. Follow **Jailbroken PS5** section and **Blocking YouTube Updates (appinfo_editor.py)** section again
+6. Follow the **Jailbroken PS5** section and **Blocking YouTube Updates (appinfo_editor.py)** section again
-7. Restart PS5.
+7. Restart your PS5.
 Done.

 ## Sending Payloads

-**Note:** The Remote JS Server does not always run on port 50000.
-Most of the time it will use port 50000, but rarely it may use a different port - this is not a bug.
+**Note:** The Remote JS Server does not always use port 50000.
+While it typically defaults to port 50000, it may occasionally use a different port - this is normal behavior, not a bug.

-Payloads can be sent using `payload_sender.py` with Python installed.
+You can send payloads using `payload_sender.py` (requires Python).

 **Usage:**
 ```